hakankorhasan/H2o-optimizer-task/README.md

   - PKMeasurementOptimize: Manages automatic JSON encoding and decoding using the Codable protocol, often resulting in faster and optimized performance.
   - KMeasurement: Manually implementing encode and decode processes can lead to performance issues, especially when working with large datasets.

+## Asynchronous Data Processing (Big Data)

+To improve the performance of data processing, an asynchronous approach is implemented using GCD (Grand Central Dispatch).
+The `processMeasurementsAsynchronously` function demonstrates how to efficiently encode and decode a large dataset of `PKMeasurementOptimize` instances.

+### Key Features:

+1. **Concurrent Processing:** Utilizes a concurrent dispatch queue (`com.example.processQueue`) for parallelizing tasks and improving efficiency.

+2. **Dispatch Group:** Uses a dispatch group to track the completion of asynchronous tasks, ensuring the `notify` block is only executed when all tasks are finished.

+3. **Performance Measurement:** Records the start and end times to calculate the elapsed time for data processing.

 # 6. General Design and API Conformance

  - PKMeasurementOptimize: Provides greater compliance with Swift API Design Guidelines.
 Effective use of Codable allows for a clearer and more comprehensive API design.